Fantasy Football Rankings 2025: IDP defensive back tiers 3.0

 Camryn Bynum is a prime example of a player who doesn’t project for an ideal role, but with some positive variance, he could end up outperforming his projection as a tackler.
 This has been the case with Bynum in the past, as he’s delivered high-end tackle totals despite playing more of a deep safety role in Minnesota.
 However, with Bynum heading to a new defense where he’ll expect to continue playing a deep safety role, there’s no guarantee that he can maintain that level of efficiency, which is what puts him in this lower tier amongst similar options.

-TIER 5: Rounding out the top-100
+Tier 5: Rounding out the top-100

 RANKPOS.
 RANKPLAYERTEAM

-95S68Calen BullockTexans
+91S64Calen BullockTexans

-97CB28Cam Taylor-BrittBengals
+92CB28Cam Taylor-BrittBengals

-98CB29Javon BullardPackers
+93CB29Javon BullardPackers

-99CB30Keisean NixonPackers
+94CB30Keisean NixonPackers

 The final tier of defensive backs is a mixed bag of loosely projected safety starters and hopefuls.
 Others are just in weaker potential spots for IDP production, though as is the case with any starter at the position, that doesn’t mean they can’t deliver.

-Theo Jackson becomes an interesting name this season with Bynum off to Indianapolis.
+Theo Jackson became an interesting name this season with Bynum off to Indianapolis.
 Jackson should step into Bynum’s vacated deep safety role, as there are no guarantees that he can be as productive in that role as Bynum once was.
 Josh Metellus and Harrison Smith’s roles in this defense are solidified as they’ve thrived in Brian Flores’ defense already.
 In Jackson's deep role, his overall snap opportunities is going to be his key for production, just not necessarily one that is ideal to allow him to be a starting option in non-shallow formats.

 Sponsor